 Sheryl Collmer is an avid runner and hiker.
 With 30 years experience in accounting, she enjoys the number-crunching side of the marathon as well as the actual logistics.
 A certifiable Marathon Maniac, she has finished 28 marathons and ultras and loves to see the sport growing, especially in run-friendly San Luis Obispo.

-Kelly joined Get Off the Couch Potato Sports in 2010 and was intimately involved in the design and layout of the SLO Marathon, Half, 5k and Kid's Race courses.
+Kelly came to Get Off the Couch Potato Sports in 2010 and was intimately involved in the design and layout of the SLO Marathon, Half, 5k and Kid's Race courses.
 Kelly is a competitive age group runner and triathlete with a civil engineering day job.
-Kelly is also a USA Triathlon Level 1 Certified Coach and part-time coach with Pinnacle Training Systems.
+Kelly is also a USA Triathlon Level 1 Certified Coach.

-Leslie joined the Get Off The Couch Potato Sports Productions team in 2010, working the Central Coast Cancer Challenge since its inception and the Inaugural SLO Marathon & Half in 2012.
+Leslie came to the Get Off The Couch Potato Sports Productions team in 2010, volunteering at the Central Coast Cancer Challenge since its inception and the Inaugural SLO Marathon & Half in 2012.
 She assisted in developing volunteer staffing positions, writing job descriptions, and has organized, staffed and managed the massage tent at each event.
 Her roll and responsibilities continue to grow and evolve within the company.

 Leslie has a background in hospitality business management, print planning, sales and marketing, and is currently in her third (but not last) career in massage therapy.
 Her massage practice is in SLO and primarily focuses on injury prevention and rehabilitation.

 She enjoys putting music together for special occasions, making art out of re-claimed materials, cycling and light hiking.
 She has a life-long partner, grown daughter, two dogs, and one cat.

 Event Medical Director